 Gen Z vs. Millennials in the Workplace

 According to Inc. magazine, 75% of Generation Z would like a job where they could perform different roles within the same workplace.
-Meanwhile, millennials, shaken by economic and political turmoil now place a greater value job security than in previous years, according to Deloitte’s millennial survey.
+Meanwhile, millennials, shaken by economic and political turmoil now place a greater value on job security than in previous years, according to Deloitte’s millennial survey.

 Employers planning to hire Gen Z college grads will have to provide variety and interesting work to earn the loyalty of the latest generation.
 Like millennials, though, they prefer a modern office space, constant connectivity, flexible work hours, and casual dress codes.

 Millennials want to live close to work with easy access to public transportation.
 Gen Z is likely to prefer the same.
-Large employers should consider partnering with cities and developers to help these generation gain access to apartments close to the office.
+Large employers should consider partnering with cities and developers to help these generations gain access to apartments close to the office.